 Große Ried and Erste STK Ried

-Wines of the Große STK Ried category are left to mature for 18 months at least before they leave the winery.
+Wines in the Große STK Ried and Erste STK Ried categories are allowed to "grow up" at their own pace.
+For this, we give them four to five years at the winery instead of the usual one and a half.
 In addition, the grapevines must have reached a minimum average age of 15 years and allow for an ageing potential of 10 years or more.

 Our vineyard sites

 The Ried Nussberg has always deserved our special attention.
 It is the home ground of our winery and at the heart of our work and life.
 Other renowned vineyard sites (or Ried) of Weingut Gross are: Sulz, Perz, Witscheiner Herrenberg and Kittenberg.
 They tell us all about origin, about the terroir of the small sites where they were grown.
 They have enormous potential for ageing but are available in comparably small quantities only.